4 Ways to Increase Work From Home Productivity

-As tempting as it is to lounge around and work in your comfiest clothes (or simply stay in your pajamas), studies have shown that people who ditch the pajamas or yoga pants for actual clothes tend to be more productive.
+As tempting as it is to lounge around and work in your comfiest clothes (or stay in your pajamas), studies have shown that people who ditch the pajamas or yoga pants for actual clothes tend to be more productive.
 Staying in your pajamas can make your mind and body think that it’s time for bed, which won’t increase your productivity.
-If you spend a lot of time making phone calls, these studies also suggest that dressing up or throwing on a blazer or something you consider to be a “power outfit” because it will get you in the right headspace for important conversations.
+If you spend a lot of time making phone calls, these studies also suggest that dressing up or throwing on a “power outfit” will put you in a better space to have those conversations.
 The added benefit of dressing up at home?
-If a last minute video conference or in-person meeting pops up, you won’t be delayed or unable to attend because you have to shower and get dressed.
+If a last minute video conference or in-person meeting pops up, you won’t be delayed or unable to attend because you have to shower or get dressed.

-It might be tempting to set up shop in bed, on your couch, or at your breakfast bar, but having a designated space to do your work is important.
-It gives you a structured area to focus on managing your business, and draws a visual boundary for family, friends, and roommates that when you are in that place, you are working.
+It might be tempting to set up shop in bed, on your couch, or at your breakfast bar, but having a designated workspace to do your work is important.
+It gives you a structured area to focus on managing your business and draws a visual boundary for family, friends, and roommates that when you are in that place, you are working.
 By having this sense of structure, it will be easier to avoid distractions that can creep into your work.
 Create a functional area that works for your business needs.
 Before you start panicking because you are not a part of a Chip and Joanna Gaines design dream team, look at these tips from Carrie Smith Nicholson who organized her home office on a budget.
 A designated workspace can make you more productive because you are in an area where you can focus just on your work, not all of the other little things that pop up in your home.

-- Stick to a routine.
 To kick off your day, you might have your coffee while watching the news or workout before evaluating your to-do list.
 Whatever your preferred morning routine is, stick to it and start your day the same every day.
 By having an established routine, you will likely see your productivity levels increase and have an easier time getting tasks complete.
 When you’re working from home, it could also be helpful to have a routine that gets you on track to enjoy your night and decompress from work.
-Since you are working from home, you can’t really leave your work at the office, so it’s important to develop and commit to a routine that has defined start and end times, in order to mimic the natural cadence of an office work day and allow you to have time for your life.
+Since you are working from home, you can’t leave your work at the office, so it’s important to develop and commit to a routine that has defined start and end times, to mimic the natural cadence of an office work day and allow you to have time for your life.
 Without a commuting break, you may even want to find ways to unwind before you start spending time with your friends and family, whether that’s changing into non-work clothes, getting in a workout, listening to a quick podcast, or reading the news.